ortonb110/advice-generator/README.md

 Your users should be able to:

-- Distinguish between "unread" and "read" notifications
-- Select "Mark all as read" to toggle the visual state of the unread notifications and set the number of unread messages to zero
 - View the optimal layout for the interface depending on their device's screen size The perfect project if you're learning how to interact with 3rd-party APIs.
 This challenge uses the Advice Slip API to generate random quotes of advice.